barbagroup/PetIBM/examples/decoupledibpm/oscillatingcylinder2dRe100_GPU/README.md

 The simulation completes in less than 30 minutes when using:
 - 4 CPU processes (Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz),
-- 1 Nvidia K40 GPU device.
+- 1 NVIDIA K40 GPU device.

 Plot the instantaneous force coefficients: